Career Types. Which One Will You Choose?

 Today we will analyze what types of careers exist, what are their main advantages and disadvantages, and you can decide which one you like the most.

 This is a classic career type, from a low position to a high position.
 For example, when you go to the company as an intern, then you get the position of a specialist, then a team leader, and so on.
 Vertical career growth occurs either within the same company or in the same industry.
-Not only the level of the position is growing, but also the area of responsibility, the range of functional responsibilities.
+Not only the level of the position is growing, but also the area of responsibility, and the range of functional responsibilities.
 Of course, salaries are also increasing.

 But is this type of career suitable for everyone?